ammarsufyan/PocketInterview/ENV_SETUP.md

    - Check for extra spaces or characters
    - Ensure the key has proper permissions

-3. **"Replica not found"**
+3. **"Conversation creation failed"**
-   - Verify the Replica ID in Tavus dashboard
+   - Check your Tavus API quota and limits
-   - Check if the replica is active and published
+   - Verify the API endpoint is correct
-   - Ensure the replica supports conversations
+   - Check network connectivity

 ### Debug Commands: